christo-vdw/demo-project/README.md

 Maven is utilised to build the backend and invokes npm build and package the frontend.

+Nightwatch is used for E2E testing.

 To run the build with the tests included:

 `mvn clean install`

-Running tests only:

-TODO
-`mvn surefire`

-Running the app server:
+Running the built app:

-`java -jar ./target/backend-0.0.1-SNAPSHOT.jar`
+`java -jar ./backend/target/backend-0.0.1-SNAPSHOT.jar`

 and navigate to: